1967 Tampa riots: June 12

 At 12:45 am, law enforcement forces began an attempt to create a perimeter around the area where civil unrest had been encountered at so far.
 The Sheriff's Department was responsible for all entrances to the area from the eastern side of Orange Street going from Scott to Cass Street.
 While doing these maneuvers, Sgt.
 Donald Clark Williams, a deputy from the Sheriff's Department who was leading a squad, died of a heart attack.
 Williams, who had a previous medical history relating to the heart attack, was 52 years old and had been with the Sheriff's Departments for 6 years at the time of his death.

 While the TPD was responsible for all entrances on Central Avenue spanning from Scott to Harrison Street, the perimeter later ended up being extended and prohibited traffic going in and out of the area.
 The new perimeter was bounded by Cass Street towards the south, Nebraska Avenue in the east, Henderson Avenue in the north and Orange Street in the west.

 For the following 12 hours, it was tense in the area.

 By 1 am, firefighters began extinguishing the fires that had been set to 3 buildings and had spread to several nearby buildings by this point.
 Most fires were extinguished by 4 am.
 Deputy Fire Chief Charles Wells claimed that over 100 firefighters responded that night and none were injured.

-At 2 am, Sherriff Beard called Governor Claude Kirk who was in West Palm Beach at the time.
+At 2 am, Sheriff Beard called Governor Claude Kirk who was in West Palm Beach at the time.
 Kirk flew into the city for a two-hour-long conference with Mayor Nick Nuccio and other city officials, and left by dawn.
 During the early daytime hours, Tampa's Sanitation Department sent 50 workers to clean up the area that was destroyed.
 The process took 3 hours in total, but it is unclear when it started.
 At 7 am, all officers and deputies were placed on a 12-hour day with no days off.
 Sheriff deputies that were doing the perimeter control were relieved by the TPD officers at 9:34 am.

 Between 10 am and noon, the TPD contacted all stores that sold guns and ammunition requesting them to stop selling items to customers; all stores were cooperative.
 Pawn shops were also contacted with the same request.
 All ammunition wholesalers were granted 24-hour, around-the-clock protection by the police.
 By that afternoon, the officers of both policing forces were tired and none were available in reserves.
 As result, Beard requested for a National Guard unit to be available at 1 pm.
 At close to the same time, gunfire was heard in the area of Central Park Village and a news helicopter flying over the area was shot at.
 The units that Beard had requested were received between 3:30 pm and 4:30 pm.